 Barred Spiral Galaxy

-Bars are found in around half of all spiral galaxies, and appear to influence the motions of stars, dust and gas.
-It is believed that bars act a bit like a funnel, by pulling matter into the bulge from the disk.
-This leads to central bursts of star formation.
+Bars are found in up to 65% of spiral galaxies.
+They affect the motions of stars, dust and gas.
+It is believed that bars act a bit like a funnel, pulling matter into the bulge from the disk.
+This leads to stars forming in bursts within the centre.